-Cibola County occupies approximately 4,539 square miles in the northwest region of New Mexico, and is the state’s youngest county, established in 1981.
+Cibola County occupies approximately 4,539 square miles in the northwest region of New Mexico and is the state’s youngest county, established in 1981.
 It is bordered by McKinley County to the northwest, Sandoval County to the northeast, and Bernalillo and Valencia Counties to the east.
 Socorro and Catron counties border to the south, and Apache County (Arizona) to the west.
-The county is mostly rural and has one incorporated city, one town and 20 localities; the city of Grants is the county seat.
+The county is mostly rural and has one incorporated city, one town, and 20 localities; the city of Grants is the county seat.
 This county is home to four Native American tribes – the Pueblo of Acoma, the Pueblo of Laguna, the Pueblo of Zuni, and several chapters of the Navajo Nation.

 Grants and Milan’s elevation of 6,460 feet is a climate that offers an average high of 70 degrees with a low of 42 degrees at night.
 The cities are located at the foot of Mt.
-Taylor, an inactive stratovolcano, which was named in 1849 for then president Zachary Taylor.
+Taylor, an inactive stratovolcano, which was named in 1849 for then-president Zachary Taylor.
 It is the highest point of the San Mateo Mountains and in the Cibola National Forest at 11, 301 feet.
-This peak can be seen throughout the mountainous region and provides irrigation water for ranchers, farmers and the pueblos.
+This peak can be seen throughout the mountainous region and provides irrigation water for ranchers, farmers, and the pueblos.
 The region offers scenic vistas of mountains and mesas, historical attractions, a national forest, national monuments, state parks, and many forms of outdoor recreation.
 It plays a key role in the mining and forest restoration industries as well.

 The Grants-Cibola County School District encompasses the north and east portions of Cibola County.
 The City of Grants, Village of Milan, and communities on their periphery constitute the urban area of the district.
-Acoma and Laguna Pueblos on the east side of the district contain many individual communities served by the district.
+Acoma and Laguna Pueblos on the east side of the district contains many individual communities served by the district.
 The district includes the Ramah Chapter of the Navajo on the southwest side of the county, however, the district has a transportation agreement with Gallup/McKinley County Schools to bus students to public schools in Ramah.
 The Pine Hill Bureau of Indian Affairs K-12 Boarding School also serves residents in this area.